evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <ProjectHeader :currentPage="this">

-<p>Together with four fellow students, I performed a Log Analysis to investigate the search behavior of recruiters using the Danish platform Jobindex, as a semester project in my master's degree at <router-link to="/pages/company/aalborg-university.html">University of Aalborg</router-link>.
+<p>Together with four fellow students, I performed a Log Analysis to investigate the search behavior of recruiters using the Danish platform Jobindex, as a semester project in my masterʼs degree at <router-link to="/pages/company/aalborg-university.html">University of Aalborg</router-link>.
 Using a donated dataset with real log data of search queries from recruiters working for Jobindex, we performed a log analysis to better understand the search behavior of recruiters.</p>
 <p>Supervisor: Mesut Kaya</p>

 </ProjectHeader>

 <div class="wrapper">

 <p>Selecting the right candidate for a position is essential to ensure the success of a business.
 However, finding appropriate candidates for an open position is a costly and time-consuming issue for many businesses.
-Recruiters use some of the most complex queries of any community, using a wide range of different expressions and actively cultivate their skills to formulate and optimise these expressions.
-In this academic project as part of my Master's degree in Information Science, I worked with 4 fellow students to investigate the search behavior of recruiters, with a particular focus on the industry in which they search for relevant candidates.
-I chose this project because it involves quantitative research and log data - a data source that is often overlooked by many UX researchers, but has great potential.
+Recruiters use some of the most complex queries of any community, using a wide range of different expressions and actively cultivating their skills to formulate and optimize these expressions.
+In this academic project as part of my Masterʼs degree in Information Science, I worked with 4 fellow students to investigate the search behavior of recruiters, with a particular focus on the industry in which they search for relevant candidates.
+I chose this project because it involves quantitative research and log data - a data source that is often overlooked by many UX researchers but has great potential.
 Furthermore, this project contains real data from real users, which makes the whole project a highly relevant insight into user research.</p>

 <img :src="'/images/jobindex-log-analysis/jobindex-log-analysis-title-pic.png'" alt="">